IRTF-HRPC/drafts/draft-association.md

 effort to establish the relationship between human rights and the Internet architecture, specifically protocols and standards.
 As such,
-{{RFC8280}} was inductive and explorative in nature, and it ultimately established either causal or deterministic relationships between aforementioned concepts through a series of case studies.
+{{RFC8280}} was inductive and explorative in nature, and it ultimately established relationships between aforementioned concepts through a series of case studies.

 The methodology was based on process tracing, semi-structured interviews and quantitative and qualitative document analysis which has been further validated through confirmatory research in the form of Human Rights Protocol Reviews.
-The causal relationship, proposed as a hypothesis in {{RFC8280}} says that there is an inherent relationship between protocols, the Internet architecture, and human rights.
+The relationship, proposed as a hypothesis in {{RFC8280}} says that there is an inherent relation between protocols, the Internet architecture, and human rights.
 The guidelines in {{RFC8280}} describe a relationship between the right to freedom of assembly and association and connectivity, security, censorship resistance, anonymity, pseudonymity,